dp0sk/adw-gimp3/README.md

 _A complementary theme to adw-gtk3 for perfect GIMP styling_

 ### ⚠️ FLATPAK WARNING ⚠️
-Flatpak doesn't get your themes by default.
-To enable system themes in flatpaks follow this steps:
+Flatpak doesn’t apply your system themes by default.
+To enable them, follow these steps:

 1. Install [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal)
 2. Navigate to `All applications (global) → Filesystem → Other files`